 Candela’s vision is to replace today’s large, predominantly diesel, ships with nimble fleets of faster and smaller P-12 Shuttles, allowing for more frequent departures and more passengers carried, at a lower cost for the operator.
 On the Stockholm-Ekerö route, Candela’s proposal is to replace the current pair of 200-person diesel vessels with at least five P-12 Shuttles, which would double passenger volume potential and lower operating cost.

 - Instead of two departures per day, there would be a P-12 Shuttle departing every 11 minutes.
 This allows commuters to ignore timetables and just go to the dock and wait for the next boat, says Erik Eklund.

 Mass production for mass transit

 Candela will be laying the carbon fiber keel for the very first Candela P-12 Shuttle at the company’s new, automated factory in Rotebro, outside Stockholm, towards the end of 2022.
-After initial tests, the first commuters in Stockholm will embark on the 40-foot vessel in 2023.
+After initial tests in 2023, the first commuters in Stockholm will embark on the 40-foot vessel in 2024.